OffcierCia/ultimate-defi-research-base/README.md

 - [The rich still get richer: Empirical comparison of preferential attachment via linking statistics in Bitcoin and Ethereum](https://arxiv.org/pdf/2102.12064.pdf) - Authors show that preferential attachment continues to be a key factor in the evolution of both currencies.

+- [SoK: Decentralized Finance (DeFi) ](https://arxiv.org/pdf/2101.08778.pdf) - In this Systematization of Knowledge (SoK), authors delineate the #DeFi ecosystem along its principal axes.

 ## Disucssion:

 [SmartContractResearch Forum](https://www.smartcontractresearch.org)